-1) Twitching or Myoclonus Management
+5) Twitching or Myoclonus Management

-Stop the offending drug, whenever possible.
-12, 24, 25 Often myoclonus gradually resolves in a few days.^{2,12,24} Some medications require a gradually tapering to prevent complications, e.g., cardiovascular and central nervous system (CNS).26

-Reduce the dose of the offending drug.1 Reduce opioid dose by 20-30%11 or 30-

-50% for high doses,28 and reduce dosing interval as well with irreversible renal failure for renally excreted opioids.
-13

-Do not use naloxone to treat opioid-induced myoclonus as it will not respond and may reverse symptom control for other symptoms.
-1,10, 25, 27

-Stop other non-essential medications.6

-Switch (rotate) to a different opioid.
-If hyperalgesia accompanies the myoclonus, a switch is particularly helpful.24

-Fentanyl or methadone are useful choices for experienced prescribers as both of these have minimal or no active neurotoxic metabolites.
-1, 10, 24

-Maintain patient pain and symptom goals.
-Do not solely reduce opioid to control myoclonus.24

-Consider use of non-opioid adjuvant analgesics, e.g., anticonvulsants, acetaminophen, and others.29 Refer to Pain Management guideline.

-Treat pharmacologically to resolve reversible causative metabolic abnormalities.

-As evidence and topic management guidelines are not robust, 30 utilize further resources including palliative care physician consultants, medical specialists, or experienced multidisciplinary clinicians including clinical pharmacists.
+- Reduce the dose of the offending drug.1 Reduce opioid dose by 20-30%11 or 30-50% for high doses,28 and reduce dosing interval as well with irreversible renal failure for renally excreted opioids.13 - The benefit of a dose reduction over rotation may be less certain and only postpone the need to switch opioids.25 - Do not use naloxone to treat opioid-induced myoclonus as it will not respond and may reverse symptom control for other symptoms.
+1,10, 25, 27 - Stop other non-essential medications.6 - Switch (rotate) to a different opioid.
+If hyperalgesia accompanies the myoclonus, a switch is particularly helpful.24 - Fentanyl or methadone are useful choices for experienced prescribers as both of these have minimal or no active neurotoxic metabolites.^{1, 10, 24} - Maintain patient pain and symptom goals.
+Do not solely reduce opioid to control myoclonus.24 - Consider use of non-opioid adjuvant analgesics, e.g., anticonvulsants, acetaminophen, and others.29 Refer to Pain Management guideline. - Treat pharmacologically to resolve reversible causative metabolic abnormalities. - As evidence and topic management guidelines are not robust,30 utilize further resources including palliative care physician consultants, medical specialists, or experienced multidisciplinary clinicians including clinical pharmacists.

-1) Twitching or Myoclonus Drug Dosing
+6) Twitching or Myoclonus Drug Dosing